One Way Ticket (The Darkness song)

-"One Way Ticket" is the lead single from British rock band the Darkness' second studio album, One Way Ticket to Hell...
+"One Way Ticket" is the lead single from British rock band The Darkness' second studio album, One Way Ticket to Hell...
 And Back.
 It reached number eight on the UK Singles Chart.
 Its lyrics explicitly deal with cocaine use and addiction.
-The song contains frequent references to taking and being on cocaine, one of the reasons Justin Hawkins was admitted to rehab.

 The beginning of the song features a pan flute solo, then a noise of one snorting cocaine, before the starting riff begins.
 The cover art features a stylised British Rail Aptis ticket, taken from their hometown of Lowestoft, in Suffolk, surrounded by fire.